tarynpratt/tarynpivots.com/content/post/migrating-40tb-sql-server-database.md

 ## Continuous Issues of No Free Disk Space

-When your servers are already limited in free space and you have to move 40TB of data around on the same server, it becomes a little like <a href="https://en.wikipedia.org/wiki/Whac-A-Mole" target="_blank">whack-a-mole</a> to get things moved.
+When your servers are already limited in free space and you have to move 40TB of data around on the same server, it becomes a little like [whack-a-mole](https://en.wikipedia.org/wiki/Whac-A-Mole) to get things moved.
 I had to get creative to free up space while continuing to move all the data to the new format.

 ### Deleting and Shrinking